-If it is humanly possible to be more deeply involved in or dedicated to the great game of golf than Penny Zavichas is, it would require two people.
-In fact, Penny epitomizes that threadbare bromide about "the best job for a man is a woman."
+To be more deeply involved in or dedicated to the great game of golf than Penny Zavichas is would require two people.

 Succinctly, Penny has gained fame as one of the most outstanding teachers of golf in the country, male or female, all the while working tirelessly for the LPGA Tournament Division as well as striving to upgrade the standards and abilities of professional golf teachers.